rperper/lsquic-client/BUILD-WINDOWS.md

      and build some open source projects.
 Before doing that, an environment variable must be defined which specifies how the package should be built.
-     The easiest way would be to add it into the system environment variables in the control panel.
-This example assumes 64-bit static libraries will be built, which is what is generally recommended:
+     The easiest way would be to add it into the system environment variables in the System applet of the Windows Control Panel.
+This example assumes 64-bit static libraries will be built, which is what is generally
+     recommended:
         ```
         VCPKG_DEFAULT_TRIPLET=x64-windows-static
         ```
    - From the command line, once the variable above has been defined, install both *zlib* and *libevent*.
 Note that libevent may also automatically install *openssl*.
-If it does not, it may need to be manually specified at a later time to properly link the lsquic-client executables.
+If it does not, it may need to be manually specified to properly link the lsquic-client executables.
         ```
         vcpkg install zlib
         vcpkg install libevent